 In recent years, following recommendation, Bennetts are proud to have been asked to undertake regular prestigious work for NATO, often involving flights to or from RAF St Mawgan in Cornwall.

 Although a number of the early coaches were of Bedford manufacture, Fords became the chassis of choice until they ceased production in the 1980s.
 Double-deckers were also used on school services over a period of some 15 years, but are no longer considered appropriate.
 DAFs predominated from the mid-1980’s, but the coaching fleet is now standardised on vehicles of Volvo and Mercedes manufacture, together offering the highest levels of quality and reliability.
 The fleet now stands at 33 vehicles, with an average age of less than 5 years.
 Apart from those in mandatory National Express livery, the main coaching fleet retains the traditional blue and grey livery, to which areas of a vibrant orange were added in the 1980s.

 The structure of the company has evolved over the years, the present operating company of Bennetts Coaches Ltd being set up in 2010.
 In 2017 it became a part of Bennetts Holdings Ltd.

-Bennetts Coaches are proud of their 60 years of service to the local community and are always delighted to discuss with both existing and new customers how they might be able to assist in meeting their transport needs, be they in the UK or in mainland Europe.
+Bennetts Coaches are proud to celebrate their 60 years of service to the local community in 2022 and are always delighted to discuss with both existing and new customers how they might be able to assist in meeting their transport needs.

 Special thanks and acknowledgement must go to